khulnasoft-lab/design.khulnasoft.com/contents/usability/contextual-help.md

 ### Link text

-You should always phrase the link as a question.
+In most cases, phrase the link as a question.

 - Example: A merge request approval is required.
 [Who can approve](#)?